DIRECTORY - Updated December 29, 2017

 Rossi (jazz duo).
 He does printed circuit layout &

 CHUCK & SANDRA SAUER: (Hayfork) - Chuck: Electric & acoustic guitar, electric bass guitar, vocals.
 Sandra: Vocals.
-Chuck & Sandra perform with Hippie Chuck & the Rusty Pipes.
+Chuck & Sandra perform with The Rusty Pipes.

-performed with Ray Leadbetter as Dixie & Ray.
+with Ray Leadbetter as Dixie & Ray.
+Piano lessons

-Piano lessons for all ages and levels, but especially
+for all ages and levels, but especially good with very

 CHARLIE SEARGENT: Guitar.
-Performs with The Retro-Fits Dance Band.
+Previously performed with The Retro-Fits Dance Band.

 LARRY SHAW: Electric & acoustic guitar.